-The court is divided up into three sections: DEFENSIVE, CENTRE & ATTACKING
+The court is divided up into three sections: DEFENSIVE, CENTRE and ATTACKING

 Also marked on the court is the centre circle and two goal circles at each end.